flowsion/api/README.md

 Float API
 =========

 Welcome to the Float API.
-Use this API to integrate with your favorite third party applications and share, create and update your Float data including:
+Use this API to integrate with your favorite third party and in-house applications to share, create and update your Float data including:

 * [People](https://github.com/floatschedule/api/blob/master/Sections/people.md)
 * [Projects](https://github.com/floatschedule/api/blob/master/Sections/projects.md)